 § 33-38-22.
-Tax offsets
+Offset of assessment against premium tax liability

-(a) A member insurer may offset against its premium tax liability to this state an assessment described in Code Section 33-38-15 to the extent of 20 percent of the amount of such assessment for each of the five calendar years following the year in which such assessment was paid.
-In the event a member insurer should cease doing business, all uncredited assessments may be credited against its premium tax liability for the year it ceases doing business.

-(b) Any sums which are acquired by refund, pursuant to subsection (f) of Code Section 33-38-15, from the association by member insurers and which have theretofore been offset against premium taxes as provided in subsection (a) of this Code section shall be paid by such insurers to this state in such manner as the Commissioner may require.
+- (a) A member insurer may offset against its premium tax liability to this state an assessment described in Code Section 33-38-15 to the extent of 20 percent of the amount of such assessment for each of the five calendar years following the year in which such assessment was paid.
+In the event a member insurer should cease doing business, all uncredited assessments may be credited against its premium tax liability for the year it ceases doing business. - (b) A member insurer that is exempt from taxes referenced in subsection (a) of this Code section may recoup its assessments by a surcharge on its premiums in a sum reasonably calculated to recoup the assessments over a reasonable period of time, as approved by the Commissioner.
+Amounts recouped shall not be considered premiums for any other purpose, including the computation of gross premium tax, the medical loss ratio, or agent commission.
+If a member insurer collects excess surcharges, the insurer shall remit the excess amount to the association, and the excess amount shall be applied to reduce future assessments in the appropriate account. - (c) Any sums which are acquired by refund, pursuant to subsection (f) of Code Section 33-38-15, from the association by member insurers and which have theretofore been offset against premium taxes as provided in subsection (a) of this Code section shall be paid by such member insurers to this state in such manner as the Commissioner may require.
 The association shall notify the Commissioner that such refunds have been made.

-History.-Code 1981, § 33-38-22, enacted by Ga.
-L. 1988, p.
-1900, § 6; Ga.
-L. 1989, Act No. 7, § 33; 2012, HB 786, s 1, eff.
-7-1-2012.
+Laws 1988, p.
+1900, § 6; Laws 1989, p.
+14, § 33; Laws 2012, Act 668, § 1, eff.
+July 1, 2012; Laws 2020, Act 405, § 13, eff.
+July 1, 2020.

-[Page 47,101 follows]
+The statutes and Constitution are current through laws passed at the 2020 legislative sessions.
+Some statute sections may be more current, see credits for details.
+The statutes are subject to changes by the Georgia Code Commission.